 For vehicles placed in service before or on April 17, 2023, the credit is calculated as a \$2,500 base amount plus, for a vehicle which draws propulsion energy from a battery with at least 7 kilowatt hours of capacity, \$417, plus an additional \$417 for each kilowatt hour of battery capacity in excess of 5 kilowatt hours, up to an additional \$5,000 beyond the base amount.
-In general, the minimum credit amount will be \$3,751 (\$2,500 + 3 \$417), representing the credit amount for a vehicle with the required minimum of 7 kilowatt hours of battery capacity.
+In general, the minimum credit amount will be \$3,751 (\$2,500 + 3 \ \$417), representing the credit amount for a vehicle with the required minimum of 7 kilowatt hours of battery capacity.

 Q7.
-Is the new clean vehicle credit refundable or able to be carried forward? (updated March 31, 2023)
+Is the new clean vehicle credit refundable or able to be carried forward? (updated October 6, 2023)

 A7.
 The new clean vehicle credit may only be claimed to the extent of reported tax due of the taxpayer and cannot be refunded.
 The new clean vehicle credit cannot be carried forward to the extent it is claimed for personal use on Form 1040, Schedule 3, Additional Credits and Payments.
 However, the new clean vehicle credit can be carried forward to the extent it is claimed for business use on Form 3800, General Business Credit, as otherwise appropriate.
+See Topic H FAQ 3 regarding transfer of the clean vehicle credits.